-- 5.1 The District provides a business use insurance coverage that will allow employees to drive up to 1,600 km per year on District business. - 5.2 If, according to District mileage claim records, the employee exceeds the 1,600 km limit, they will be required to purchase the additional business insurance coverage from their insurance agent; the District will pay the cost difference between "to and from work" and "business" coverage, equivalent to the cost difference for employees who have a maximum safe driving discount. - 5.2.1 Employees are required to obtain an authorization from the Secretary-Treasurer prior to purchasing the business coverage if it will be submitted for reimbursement.
+- 5.1 The District provides a business use insurance coverage that will allow employees to drive up to 1600 km per year on District business. - 5.2 If, according to District mileage claim records, the employee exceeds the 1600 km limit, he/she will be required to purchase the additional business insurance coverage from his/her insurance agent; the District will pay the cost difference between "to and from work" and "business" coverage, equivalent to the cost difference for employees who have a maximum safe driving discount. - 5.2.1 Employees are required to obtain an authorization from the Secretary-Treasurer prior to purchasing the business coverage if it will be submitted for reimbursement.